sixpearls/POEMs/POEM_052.md

     J['bar', 'y'][:] = 1 # need to set all elements of a

 class SomeComponent(om.ExplicitFuncComp(some_component_func)):
-    def __setup_hook__(self):
+    def __post_setup_hook__(self):
         self.compute_partials(J_some_func)

 ```

 Once you have the class, you can do any additional OpenMDAO api calls.
 In a post setup hook, could probably even manipulate the automatically generated stuff (like from the least specified annotations or even `om.ExplicitFuncCOmpWithOutput`, which should also be subclassable like the other).
-This provides some some separation of engineering code and OpenMDAO api, reduces boilerplate, etc as desired.
+This provides some some separation of engineering code and OpenMDAO api, reduces boilerplate and repeat code, etc as desired.

 ## Explicit API Description